wojciech-graj/cydoomgeneric/README.md

 To try it you will need a WAD file (game data).
 If you don't own the game, shareware version is freely available.

-NOTE: The entire build system is super janky, so expect that to change in the future.
-See the TODO section for some potential problems.

 ## Porting

 You must implement the `draw_frame` and `get_key` functions.